 Fried Chicken is one of those classic main dishes.
 You can find it frequently on the menu of many restaurants.
 I have known people to eat it hot or cold, but I have always preferred eat it while it’s hot.

-This recipe today takes that classic and makes it easy to make.
-It also produces an amazing gravy to serve along side of it making my mashed potatoes and gravy family smile!
+This easy pan fried chicken with gravy recipe takes that classic and makes it easy to make.
+It also produces an amazing gravy to serve along side of it.
+This makes my mashed potatoes and gravy family smile!

 - 1 tsp salt